 Harwich for Heritage

 Old Harwich stands on a narrow peninsula, its streets following the grid system laid down in the Middle Ages.
 Its three main streets lie north to south and are joined by quaint little alleyways.
-Harwich is listed as an outstanding Conservation Area and here are many fine brick-fronted Georgian and early Victorian buildings.
+Harwich is listed as an outstanding Conservation Area and here there are many fine brick-fronted Georgian and early Victorian buildings.
 Behind the facades lie much earlier structures, and plaques have been erected on buildings of historic interest by the Harwich Society, which also publishes an entertaining leaflet “A Walk around Old Harwich”.

 At the entrance to old Harwich stand the High and Low Lighthouses, built in 1818,which acted as leading marks, guiding vessels around the difficult shoals off Landguard point, until they were superseded in 1863 by the Dovercourt Lights.
 Today both lighthouses act as visitor attractions.
 The Low Lighthouse houses the Maritime Museum, and the High Lighthouse is a museum dedicated to Harwich.
 Both museums can be reached by a short walk from Harwich bus/rail station, and are a good starting point from where to explore the treasures that old Harwich has to offer.

 Nearby stands the unique Tread Wheel Crane, built at the yard in 1667.
-It was once operated by two men walking inside twin wooden tread wheels and was in use until the early 1900s.
+It was once operated by two men walking inside twin wooden tread wheels and was in use until early 1900.
 It was re-erected on Harwich Green when the old shipyard was dismantled in 1928 and today makes for a great photo opportunity.
 Further along the promenade is the Lifeboat Museum and Harwich Town Sailing Club, behind which is a launching ramp for dinghies.
 In front lies the North Sea flood memorial, a sundial erected in memory of those Harwich residents who lost their lives in the floods of 1953.

 Situated in Wellington Road, behind the cinema, is the Harwich Mural, depicting the area’s landmarks.
 Originally painted by school pupils in 1982 it was redesigned 13 years later.